Get started

 • Select which value from the posterior distribution to display (e.g., mean probability, median, etc.).

-Environmental variables and Presence validation
+Environmental variables and occurrence validation

 The plot on the right shows the environmental variables used to fit the model, allowing you to quickly compare them with the probability projections.
 Below this, another plot displays the occurrence points that were retained or filtered out during the analysis.

-Functional responses and Variable importance
+Functional responses and variable importance

 Cross-validation